 French and Spanish are the two modern foreign languages offered at Bloxham.
 Students are taught how to use language effectively for practical communication, as well as how to use it imaginatively and creatively.

-Modern Foreign Languages in Lower School
+Modern foreign languages in the Lower School

 Pupils in Lower School study French.
 Although many pupils who arrive at Bloxham in the First Form have studied French before, the courses runs ab initio so those with no background in the language are not disadvantaged.
 Teaching focuses on communication whilst not neglecting the important role grammar plays in languages.
 Pupils listen to, speak, read and write the language in most lessons and the majority of the day-to-day classroom instructions are in the foreign language.

-Modern Foreign Languages in the Middle School
+Modern foreign languages in the Middle School

 In the Third Form all pupils, unless following the Dyslexia Course, study both French and Spanish with at least one modern language compulsory to GCSE.
 Many pupils take public examinations in both languages.
 It is also possible to study Latin to GCSE, but those who do so must then take French as their MFL.

-Both Modern Foreign Language examinations follow the same pattern, with the four skills of reading, writing, speaking and listening all being tested as a terminal examination with the EDEXCEL IGCSE.
+Both modern foreign language examinations follow the same pattern, with the four skills of reading, writing, speaking and listening all being tested as a terminal examination with the EDEXCEL IGCSE.

-Modern Foreign Languages in the Sixth Form
+Modern foreign languages in the Sixth Form

 In the Sixth Form we focus on developing comprehension and expression, both written and spoken, in order to be able to use the foreign language in as many different contexts as possible.
 We also aim to enhance pupils' knowledge of the country and its culture.